 Moreton Bay is potentially a key site for observing these shifts as it lies at the boundary of the warm waters flowing south along the Queensland coast and the cooler water flowing north from NSW.
 It also receives a large amount of commercial shipping traffic as a result of the successful Port of Brisbane.

-The Moreton Bay Foundation is sponsoring the Censusing the Aliens project to investigate the scale of these changes using the animals and plants that live on the Bays rocky shores and sea walls as sentinels of ecological change.
+The Moreton Bay Foundation is sponsoring the Censusing the Aliens project in partnership with the Goodman Foundation, to investigate the scale of these changes using the animals and plants that live on the Bays rocky shores and sea walls as sentinels of ecological change.
 The study is led by Professors Chris Frid and Kylie Pitt from Griffith University and is a collaboration between Griffith University, QUT, University of Queensland and the University of the Sunshine Coast.

 The first surveys occurred between September and November.
 Teams visited shores throughout the Bay and surveyed the shores for potential new colonists.
 70 specimens and 100 photographs were collected by the project teams and are currently being identified.
 Suspected ‘aliens’ will be referred to specialists at the Queensland Museum for confirmation of its status.